stefan-brus/hugo/README.md

 - ":phrase" - Generate a phrase
 - ":status" - Check the current status
 - ":friday" - Check if it's friday today
+- ":calc (expression)" - Calculate the value of the given expression, e.g. ":calc 2 + 2"

 Admin commands:
 - ":quit" - Ask hugo to quit